wso2/docs-choreo-dev/en/docs/rest-api.md

 ![Deploy API](assets/img/rest-apis/deploy-api.png){.cInlineImage-full}

 Choreo runs a professional, enterprise-grade CI/CD process to deploy APIs to their runtime(data plane) clusters.
-Choreo’s data plane runs on a Kubernetes stack under the hood and benefits from all its features such as auto-scaling, auto-healing, secret management, liveness and readiness checks, and so on.
+The data plane of Choreo runs on a Kubernetes stack under the hood.
+Therefore, you can benefit from its features such as auto-scaling, auto-healing, secret-management, liveness and readiness checks, etc.

 Once you deploy a REST API to the development environment, it gets exposed through an API Gateway with API security enabled.
 At this time, Choreo provides a test URL for the API, which you can use to verify the functionality of the API.